gmierz/pupil-lib/README.md

 # Pupil-Lib Python

-This library is for processing data that is obtained from the Pupil Labs eye tracker working in conjunction with LSL that retrieves the event markers needed for this processing library.
-These event markers can be created anywhere i.e. a different computer and sent over network to the Lab Recorder.
-The XDF file's created can then be given to this library, with a configuration file (a YAML or .yml file), to perform trial-extraction.
+This library is for processing data that is obtained from the [Pupil Labs](https://pupil-labs.com/) eye tracker working in conjunction with [Lab Streaming Layer](https://github.com/sccn/labstreaminglayer) (LSL) that retrieves the needed event markers and eye tracker data.
+These event markers can be created anywhere and sent over the network to the Lab Recorder.
+The XDF file's created can then be given to this library, with a configuration file [(a YAML or .yml file)](https://github.com/gmierz/pupil-lib-python/blob/master/pupillib/resources/test_yaml1.yml), to perform trial extraction.
+It can be used as a command line tool, or python module import.

 Once processed by this library, the trials that are returned after extraction have zero error in their length relative to what was requested - leaving only small network latencies as the cause for errors.
 The data is also resampled into an evenly spaced timeseries to make processing and analysis simpler.
 This is particularly useful when we need to deal with un-evenly sampled data streams obtained from LSL's XDF data exports or the Pupil Labs eye tracker.
+These streams are also synchronized by LSL on import and have a [high level of precision](https://sccn.ucsd.edu/~mgrivich/LSL_Validation.html).

 The Matlab version is available here: https://github.com/gmierz/pupil-lib